Payment Chargebacks And How Service-Based Software Companies Can Avoid Them

 You need to ensure that integrated payment features have the ability for the software company to determine the risk levels of sub-merchant looking to use their payment features.
 They should also be able to flag and monitor for risky behaviors for existing users.

-4. Put Limits on All Merchants (at First)
+4. Put limits on all merchants (at first)

-When searching for an integrated payments processor to use when working with sub-merchants, make sure your payment processor offers you real-time reporting as well as insights and analytics into your transactions.
+When searching for an integrated payments processor to use when working with sub-merchants, make sure your payment processor offers you real-time reporting, as well as insights and analytics into your transactions.
 You need to be able to examine payment trends, manage your refunds, and track your customers’ payment history anytime and anywhere.
 If you can review the data on a regular basis, you’ll see if patterns are emerging and whether or not there are excessive chargebacks happening.

 The integrated payments processor should additionally have a risk team, provide safety and security, and supply a dispute management tool.

-The payment is then levied by the bank/processor against the software company.
-So even though the business “refunded” the payment themselves, they’re now losing out on funds twice.
-The greater the scale of their company, the higher the risk someone doesn’t realize it was already “paid out” and accidentally sends another “refund.”
+The merchant loses the funds once to their own refund and a second time when the bank/processor debits the chargeback from the merchant.
+A dispute management tool prevents this by showing the merchant the real-time status of the dispute.The greater the scale of their company, the higher the risk someone doesn’t realize it was already “paid out” and accidentally sends another “refund.”

-Getting Started with Stax Connect
+Getting started with Stax

-FAQs about Payment Chargebacks
+FAQs about payment chargebacks

 Q: What are chargebacks?